Leopard-2019/Comparing-Classifiers/README.md

 </p>

 <h2>Business Understanding</h2>
-The Business goal is  to come up with a machine learning classification model to identify if a future client will subscribe a term deposit or not based on several independent variables such as education level, marital status, if has housing loan or not, personal loan or not, etc. The machine learning classification model is selected by ranking up four different machine learning models: KNeighborsClassifier, Logistic Regression, Support Vector Machine, and Decision Tree by their metrics and other indicators such as the Precision-recal curve, and confusion matrix.
+The Business goal is  to come up with the best machine learning classification model to predict if a future client will subscribe a term deposit or not based on several independent variables such as education level, marital status, if has housing loan or not, personal loan or not, etc. The best machine learning classification model is selected by ranking up four different machine learning models: KNeighborsClassifier, Logistic Regression, Support Vector Machine, and Decision Tree by their metrics and other indicators such as the Precision-recal curve, and confusion matrix.
 The dataset used to train those four models is related to the marketing of bank products over the telephone as mentioned before.
 The analysis will be done using python & jupyter notebook.

 <h2>Data Understanding</h2>
 The original dataset (bank-full.csv) given is in .csv format.It consists of 17 columns and 6316 rows as shown below.
 The target/independent columns is "y" which is categorical (nominal feature), and it stands for: has the client subscribed a term deposit?.
 This variable is imbalance as will be later be seen.
-There are only two numerical columns: "age","balance", and "pdays" since the column: "duration" is only for benchmark purposes and is discarded for realistic predictive modelling, and the columns" day" and "month" were not considered numerical for obvious reason during the classification process..The rest of the columns are categorical (nominal).
+There are six numerical columns: 'age','balance','duration','previous','campaign','pdays' since the column: "duration" is only for benchmark purposes and is discarded for realistic predictive modelling, and the columns" day" and "month" were not considered numerical for obvious reason during the classification process..The rest of the columns are categorical (nominal).
 Most of the dataset provided is imbalanced before entering the modeling phase.
 None of the columns contain "NaN" values.
 Duplicates were not observed.
 It is thought that in order to provide more insight into the aforementioned dataset, a data preparation,i.e, data cleaning process needs to be done first.

 </br>
 </br>